yutak23/svelte-kit-sessions/README.md

 # svelte-kit-sessions

+**svelte-kit-sessions** is a module for easy and efficient session management in SvelteKit.

 [![npm](https://img.shields.io/npm/v/svelte-kit-sessions.svg)](https://www.npmjs.com/package/svelte-kit-sessions)
 [![unit test](https://github.com/yutak23/svelte-kit-sessions/actions/workflows/unit-test.yaml/badge.svg)](https://github.com/yutak23/svelte-kit-sessions/actions/workflows/unit-test.yaml)
 [![integration test](https://github.com/yutak23/svelte-kit-sessions/actions/workflows/integration-test.yaml/badge.svg)](https://github.com/yutak23/svelte-kit-sessions/actions/workflows/integration-test.yaml)
 ![style](https://img.shields.io/badge/code%20style-airbnb-ff5a5f.svg)

-**Svelte Kit Sessions** is a module for easy and efficient session management in SvelteKit.

 ## Features

 - **Simple session management module**
-  Svelte Kit Sessions is designed to be simple enough to be used in a variety of use cases, including a pattern in which sessions are paid out after authentication by the user's own application, or after authentication using OpenID Connect.
+  svelte-kit-sessions is designed to be simple enough to be used in a variety of use cases, including a pattern in which sessions are paid out after authentication by the user's own application, or after authentication using OpenID Connect.
 - **Customizable Store**
   In addition to the default MemoryStore, various other stores such as Redis and Cloudflare KV are available
 - **Also available in edge environments**
-  Svelte Kit Sessions also supports use in the Edge environment such as Cloudflare Pages Functions(Cloudflare Workers).
+  svelte-kit-sessions also supports use in the Edge environment such as Cloudflare Pages Functions(Cloudflare Workers).

 ## Installation